maximymym/GPT-Aalrm/README.md

 a Windows system.

 ## Pixel Runner Game
-A minimal pixel platformer built with Pygame.
+A simple platformer with a short storyline.
+Use the arrow keys to move and press Space to jump.
+Reach the blue crystal to advance through the two short levels.

 Run it with:
 ```bash